cocos/cocos-docs/en/engine/event/event-node.md

 At the same time, if C has a parent node, it will also pass the touch event to its parent node through the event bubble mechanism.

+In v3.4.0, the ability of event penetrating dispatch is supported.
+In this example, if the event needs to be dispatched to node B, the event can be prevented from being swallowed by node C by calling `event.preventSwallow = false`.

+> __Note__: the event penetrating dispatch reduces the efficiency of event dispatch, please use it with caution.

 ### Point of Contact Attribution for Different Canvas

 Contact interception between different Canvas is determined by priority.
 In the scene in the figure below, Canvas 1-5 in the node tree corresponds to priority 1-5 of the image display.
 It can be seen that even though Canvas nodes 3, 4, and 5 are arranged in scrambled order, the order of response of the contacts is still __Canvas5 -> Canvas4 -> Canvas3 -> Canvas2 -> Canvas1__, according to the priority relationship on the Canvas.
 The sorting between Canvas is done in the order of the node tree only if the priority is the same.